Mechanical-Advantage/ZumoTraining/08-DizzyingDilemma/README.md

     ![velocity * Δtime = Δposition](https://latex.codecogs.com/gif.latex?\fn_phv&space;velocity*\Delta&space;time=\Delta&space;position)

+    *(This code is not especially complicated.
+If you have more than ~3 lines, you should try to simplify.)*

 7. Once you've gotten the code to update the angle, you may notice a new problem - drift! :rage: Think back to what the gyro was reading while the robot was stationary.
 How could you correct for that to reduce the drift?

 8. Upload a video to Slack of the Zumo remaining stationary on a rotating surface (you can use the same setup as [challenge 5](https://github.com/Mechanical-Advantage/Training2020/tree/master/05-FindingTheWay)).